 Estate managers typically work in affluent households and most live directly on the premises in order to tend to the estate's problems and activities as they arise; many who live at their clients' estates also have self-contained cottages for their exclusive use.
 Estate managers generally work with estate owners, cleaners, gardeners, butlers, chefs, chauffeurs, and nannies.
 Working hours can be quite demanding for this position and may vary by property.

-Estate Manager Job Listings
+Real Estate Asset Manager Job Listings

 Search for more jobs: